 Freedom pass holders can travel free on National Rail routes within the valid zones after 09:30 on weekdays or at any time on weekends and public holidays.

 You can travel free at all times on most Transport for London (TfL) services.

-If you are planning a trip that takes you out of the London zones and the service you are using stops within the London area, you will need to buy the additional appropriate ticket at the start of your journey.
+If you are planning a trip on Gatwick Express services outside of the London zones, you will need to buy the additional appropriate ticket at the start of your journey.

-You can show your pass and you will only have to pay the excess fare starting from the last boundary of the London zone up to your final destination.
+You can show your pass and you will only have to pay the additional fare starting from where the London Zone boundary ends to your final destination.